ZiadMasoud/NBE-Medical-App-Project/README.md

 <h2 id="project-overview">Project Overview</h2>

 <p>This project aims to build a medical healthcare coverage system that allows NBE employees to access healthcare services with ease.
-The system features a dashboard for each stakeholder where they can manage tasks such as profile management, account management, and more.
+The system features a dashboard for each stakeholder where they can manage tasks such as profile management, account management, and task assignments.
 The system is designed with multiple functionalities including form validation, Toastify notifications, and dynamic stakeholder interaction.</p>

 <h2 id="project-life-cycle">Project Life Cycle</h2>